alongL/ping-/README.md

 vbsPlay.vbs will play ringout.wav to alarm.

-This is used in Windows XP and Windows 7.
+This is tested in Windows XP , Windows 7 and Windows 10.
+It's very good to use.